osg-htc/docs/docs/client/wn-oasis.md

 About This Guide
 ----------------

 The *OSG Worker Node Client* is a collection of software components that is expected to be added to every worker node that can run OSG jobs.
 It provides a common environment and a minimal set of common tools that all OSG jobs can expect to use.
-See the [reference section](#Reference) below for contents of the Worker Node Client.

 It is possible to install the Worker Node Client software in a variety of ways, depending on what works best for distributing and managing software at your site:

--   Use the Worker Node Client software from OASIS (this guide) - useful when [OASIS](cvmfs.md) is already mounted on your worker nodes
+-   Use the Worker Node Client software from OASIS (this guide) - useful when [OASIS](https://twiki.grid.iu.edu/bin/view/Documentation/Release3/InstallCvmfs) is already mounted on your worker nodes
 -   [Install using RPMs and Yum](wn.md) - useful when managing your worker nodes with a tool (e.g., Puppet, Chef) that can automate RPM installs
 -   [Install using a tarball](wn-tarball.md) - useful when installing onto a shared filesystem for distribution to worker nodes